[Update] Amazon CloudFront now supports WebSocket for VPC origins

 Resource Verification

-Let's check the created resources.
+Let's verify the created resources.

 The VPC Origin settings are as follows.